jupyterhub/repo2docker/README.md

 ## Usage

-The core feature of repo2docker is to fetch a repo (from github or locally), build a container image based on the specifications found in the repo & optionally launch a local Jupyter Notebook you can use to explore it.
+The core feature of repo2docker is to fetch a repository (from github or locally), build a container image based on the specifications found in the repository & optionally launch a local Jupyter Notebook you can use to explore it.

 **Note that Docker needs to be running on your machine for this to work.**